xVinny/Minecraft-Python/README.md

 # Minecraft-Python
-Minecraft made in python based on Clear Code video.
+Minecraft made in python for educational purposes.
+Based on Clear Code's youtube video.

 Contributor: Thoks10a